What is the poverty cycle?

 If we look at the story of Sara, Halima and Aaliyah, we can see that the family isn’t lazy or doomed to a life of struggle.
 They are simply a family going through hard times, who need a helping hand to get the support and opportunities they deserve to build a better future for themselves.

 In fact, we are already on the road to breaking the poverty cycle for good, Alhamdulillah.
-In the last 70 years, the number of people living in extreme poverty has dropped from over 70% to under 15%, according to Our World in Data.
+In the last 27 years, over 1 billion people have been able to lift themselves out of poverty and the global rate of poverty is lower than ever before, according to the World Bank Group.

-With the climate crisis already putting people in danger, it is likely that the number of people trapped in the poverty cycle may rise – but we have the tools to break families out of a life of poverty, and we will keep improving and adding to our programmes, so that we can help more people every day.
+With the COVID-19 now putting millions of people in serious danger, it is likely that the number of people trapped in the poverty cycle will rise due to the disproportionate impact this virus has had on the poor, regarding issues such as redundancy and disrupted education and healthcare services.
+But we have the tools to break vulnerable families out from the cycle of povertand we will keep improving and adding to our programmes, so that we can help more people every day.

-Together, we can break the tragic cycle of poverty and empower families for generations.
+Together, we can break the vicious cycle of poverty and empower families for generations.